 Does your child love the arts of storytelling?
 Scratch is a great choice, because it will inspire them to build games, animations, and other highly visual projects.

 Is your child excited about data science or software development?
-Python for kids is a great place to start.
+Python is a great place to start.
 Python, and Python libraries are the gold standard for data analysis, and can be used for everything from creating graphs for a science project to developing advanced data models.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.